GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to check whether the system fits into the higher-level user concept.***
 # Portfolio Manager
 Portfolio Manager:
-He plans the Product portfolio, i.e. which products are available, will be available, which capabilities will they have.
+Individual or organization that plans the Product portfolio, i.e. which products are available, will be available, which capabilities will they have.

 ## Concern
 * What operational capabilities are defined?